Saul Goodman: Season 5

 Jimmy tells Kim the notoriety of the Saul Goodman name used in reselling prepaid phones gives him a ready-made client base for a criminal law practice.
 He offers to help Kim trick a reluctant client to accept a favorable plea bargain; she refuses, but later runs the con alone, which leaves her angry at herself.
-Mesa Verde Bank intends to evict Everett Acker from leased land to make way for a new call center, and offers Acker a meager settlement.
+Mesa Verde Bank intends to evict a man named Everett Acker from leased land to make way for a new call center, and offers Acker a meager settlement.
 Kim sympathizes with Acker and has Jimmy become his counsel.
 Jimmy employs delaying tactics in hopes of swaying the bank to accept an alternative to Acker's eviction, but Kevin, the bank's president, is adamant.
 With Rich threatening to pull Kim off the Mesa Verde case, Kim asks Jimmy to persuade Acker to accept an improved settlement in which she will make up the difference between what Acker wants and what the bank will pay.
 Jimmy agrees, but at the meeting to finalize the deal, he surprises everyone with an exorbitant demand and threats of negative publicity against the bank, which leads Kevin to agree to a more favorable deal.
 Kim is furious at Jimmy for not making her aware of his plan.
 She then suggests they marry so their conversations will be protected by spousal privilege.
 They marry the next day in a small courthouse ceremony.

 Howard feels guilt over his past treatment of Jimmy and offers him a job at HHM.
 Jimmy is unsettled by the reminder of his past and harasses Howard by damaging his car with bowling balls and disrupting his business lunch with Clifford Main.
 Howard realizes Jimmy is toying with him and rescinds the job offer; Jimmy angrily blames Howard for Chuck's death and says that as Saul Goodman, he is too big for the constraints of HHM.